yogensia/korean-lady-discord-bot/README.md

 ### `!love`

-Show how much you love someone or something, with a random percentage.
+Shows how much you love someone or something, with a random percentage.

 Usage: `!love @Wumpus` `!love everyone in chat`

 ### `!rate <subject>`

-Rate someone/something randomly from 0 to 10.
+Rates someone/something randomly from 0 to 10.

 Usage: `!rate Vanilla Pudding`